 - The permittee must meet the water-quality based effluent limits and technology-based effluent limits in the permit.
 These include specific control measures for both stormwater and wastewater.
 Control measures, or best management practices (BMPs) can be structural or non-structural.
 Structural BMPs include physical structures like stabilization ponds, sedimentation basins, vegetative swales, or infiltration devices.
 Non-structural BMPs include activities, like good housekeeping to control sediment from vehicle tracking.

 - A pollution prevention plan (P2 plan) must be prepared and implemented for each site before the site is covered under the permit.
 This plan includes both stormwater and wastewater management.
 Specific standards for P2 plans are specified in the general permit.

 - A discharge monitoring report (DMR) form is required for each stormwater discharge at a site covered under the general permit.
-Stormwater must be sampled twice per year and reported on the MPCA's DMR form by January 21 of each calendar year (see sections 2.6.141 - 2.6.154 of the general permit).
+Stormwater must be sampled twice per year and reported on the MPCA's DMR form by January 21 of each calendar year (see section 6.1.1-6.2.1 of submittal action summary of the general permit).

-- If dewatering occurs, monitoring is required quarterly and a DMR must be submitted by 21 days after the end of each calendar quarter following permit issuance (see section 2.6.155 to 2.6.161 of the general permit).
+- If dewatering occurs, monitoring is required quarterly (and monthly for industrial sand mining dewatering) and a DMR must be submitted by 21 days after the end of each calendar quarter following permit issuance (see section 6.3.1-6.5.2 of submittal action summary of the general permit).

 - A monthly inspection by facility-designated personnel at each site is required to ensure that the plan is being followed, with at least one inspection being conducted during a runoff event.
 Inspections must be documented.